Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - Based on LLVM style — customizable and clear.
 - Even for C code, use `Cpp` language in clang-format.
-- Minimum C++ standard is Cpp11 — also suitable for modern C code.
 - Do not disable clang-format.
-- Do not use a separate format for C++11 initializer lists.
 - Do not use macros to define statements.
 - Do not infer pointer alignment — follow explicit rules.